triton-inference-server/pytriton/docs/README.md

 using the Perf Analyzer to profile the BART PyTorch model.
 The example code can be found in [examples/perf_analyzer](../examples/perf_analyzer).

+Open Telemetry is a set of APIs, libraries, agents, and instrumentation to provide observability for cloud-native software.
+We have prepared an
+[guide](guides/distributed_tracing.md) on how to use Open Telemetry with PyTriton.

 ## What next?